HomeMy WebLinkAboutAgenda Bill 6B-BirchesSub2 08/03/2009ORDINANCE NO.

 THE BIRCHES PLANNED UNIT DEVELOPMENT, APN 137-061-022

-WHEI~AS, on August 3, 2009,, _in compliance with the California Environmental Quality Act
+WHEREAS, on August 3, 2000, in compliance with the California Environmental Quality Act

 City of Petaluma Environmental Guidelines, the City `Council adopted Resolution No. 2009-

-NOW, THEREFORE DE IT RESOLVED that the City Council does hereby find:
+NOW, THEREFORE BE IT RESOLVED that the City Council does hereby find:

-The Plan clearly results in a more desirable use of -land. and in a' better physical
+1. The Plan clearly results in a more desirable use of land and in a' better physical

 environment than would be possible under any single zoning district.